SuperFlyTV/supertimeline/README.md

 All objects will be on a **layer** in the resolved **state**.
 There are a few rules:

 - Only **one** object can exist on a layer at the same time.
-- If two (or more) objects conflicts, ie fight for the place on a layer:
+- If two (or more) objects conflict, ie fight for the place on a layer:
   - The one with highest `.priority` will win.
   - If tied, the one with _latest start time_ will win.